hce/wallbox/README.md

 ## Important note

-The code that adjusts the charging amount is CURRENTLY UNTESTED.
-The EV charger will be installed in roughly half a month, at which point I'll have the chance to test it in pracitce.
-ABSOLUTELY use at your own risk!
+The code that adjusts the charging amount HAS RECEIVED LITTLE TESTING YET.
+The EV charger was installed today, and I'll probably make adjustments and fine tune the code over time.
+USE AT YOUR OWN RISK!!

 ## What is it?